ElementsProject/lightning/doc/lightning-listnodes.7.md

 DESCRIPTION
 -----------

-The **listnodes** command returns nodes in the own node network, or a single one if the node *id* was specified.
+The **listnodes** command returns nodes the node has learned about via gossip messages, or a single one if the node *id* was specified.

 EXAMPLE JSON REQUEST
 ------------